 LINUX example: pre="pr nastran example \ int Job beginning whoami)" Sends mail to the submitting user immediately before beginning the job.
 Windows example: prod_ver nastran example pre="dir example."
 At the beginning of the job, a directory listing of all files named "example." will be displayed in the LOG file.
-See Environment Variables, 230, for a list in a "pre" command. of environm ent variables that may be used prmdelta (LINUX) prmdelta= size Default: 5120 Note: The following capability is dependent upon the queue submission commands defined by the "submit" keyword and your queuing system.
-The capability or examples may not work on your system.
-Specifies the amount of memory to add to the specified "ppm" value to determine "prm", the per-request or per-job memory value.
+See Environment Variables, 230, for a list of environment variables that may be used in a "pre" command. prmdelta (LINUX) prmdelta= size Default: 5120 Note: The following capability is dependent defined by the "submit" keyword and examples may not work on your syste l your queuii Specifies the amount of memory to add to the specified "ppm" value to determine "prm", the per-request or per-job memory value.
 The per-job limit is the total amount of memory that all processes in the job may acquire.
 This includes the MSC Nastran process plus any other concurrent or parent processes.
 The minimum value is 5120 words = 51208 bytes.
 The size is specified as a memory size, see Specifying Memory Sizes, 63.
-Example: nastran example mall prmdelta=10k The per-job memory limit is 10 KW larger than t he per-process memory limit. processor processor=file_type Default: Computer dependent Specifies the file type of the solver executable.
+Example: nastran example mall prmdelta=10k The per-job memory limit is 10 KW larger than the per-process memory limit. processor processor= file_type Default: Computer dependent Specifies the file type of the solver executable.
 On some computers, MSC Nastran provides more than one executable.
 The baseline executable has the filename "analysis" on LINUX and "analysis.exe" on Windows.
-Other, advanced-architecture executables are named "analysis. file_type " on LINUX and "analysis. file_type " on LINUX and "analysis. file_type .exe" on Windows.
+Other, advanced-architecture executables are named "analysis. file_type " on LINUX and "analysis. file_type " on UNUX and "analysis. file_type .exe" on Windows.
 The nastran command will select the correct executable based on the current computer.
 In some cases, it may be desirable to use one of the other executables.
 For example, to run the baseline executable on an advanced system, specify "proc=".
 To run an advanced-architecture on a new computer not correctly identified by the nastran command, specify "proc= file_type ".
-Note: This keyword overrides the processor selection logic.
-Specification of an incompatible executable may cause errors or incorrect operations. punch punch=number Default: 7
+Note: Note: This keyword overrides the processor selection logic.
+Specification of an punch incompatible executable may cause er punch= number Default: 7 punch punch=numoer Default: /